 From Newquay, it’s about an hour’s drive to St Ives, one of the most popular towns in Cornwall.
 Many artists have made this their home base, and it’s not hard to see why – it is totally charming.

 From St Ives, hug the coast as you drive down towards Land’s End.
 This is known as the Tin Coast, and it is super beautiful.
+The Tin Coast stretches for 7 miles, and has World Heritage Status.
 Keep a look out for the large mining towers that are dotted all over the landscape.
 You might like to stop in at Botallack, an eerie abandoned mine that clings to the cliff-face.
+The whole stretch was once alive with activity and miners, but now nature has taken over.
+Houses and mine shafts are being swallowed by the surrounding nature.
+It all makes for an impressive and imposing experience.

 While you’re in the area, you might as well say you’ve done it!
 Drop in to Land’s End, the UK’s most south-westerly point.
 It’s a little bit touristy but good for a photo opportunity.